OssieAckermann/Web-Crawler/WebCrawlerPractice/Requests/README.md

 # Web-Crawler
 First WebCrawler practice using python.
-The main purpose here is to get familiar with request package and perform some basic crawling
+The main purpose here is to get familiar with request package and perform some basic crawling There are 3 tasks in this folder

 **Task 1** is simply to acquire all the data on google page